A cookie is a small piece of data that is sent by the web server and stored on the user's computer.

 - If a user must log in to access a site, then their username and password may be stored in a cookie.
 That way, you won't need to enter them when you visit the site again.

-- If you select products from an online store, cookies may store information about products you added to your basket.
-If you leave a site without placing an order and then return to it, you will see the products you added to your basket previously.
+- If you select products from an online store, cookies may store information about products you added to your cart.
+If you leave a site without placing an order and then return to it, you will see the products you added to your cart previously.

 Privacy risks of cookies

 Cookies can be used for malicious purposes.
-If someone else uses your smartphone and your passwords are stored in cookies, they will be able to access your accounts on websites.
+If someone else uses your smartphone and your passwords are stored in cookies, they can access your accounts on websites.
 Cookies can be used to find out what pages you've visited and use this data to display obtrusive ads.